PrefectHQ/prefect/docs/core/idioms/flow-to-flow.md

 Oftentimes different people are responsible for maintaining different flows; in this case it can be useful to construct a Flow-of-Flows that specifies execution order dependencies between various Flows.
-The `wait_for_flow_run` task allows you to specify that the task should wait until the triggered flow run completes.
+The `wait_for_flow_run` task allows you to specify that the task should wait until the triggered flow run completes and reflect the flow run state as the task state.

 The following example creates the following Flow-of-Flows that runs every weekday: